Church Street East Level Crossing Church Street East Level Crossing

 Strategic need for the project

-The Church Street East level crossing investigation aligns strongly with a number of AT and Government policies, such as:
+The Church Street East level crossing investigation aligns strongly with a number of Auckland Transport and Government policies such as the Government Policy on Land Transport (GPS) 2021, the Auckland Transport Alignment Project (ATAP) and Auckland Transport’s Statement of Intent.

-These documents provide the strategy direction for this project and support it through:
+These documents provide the strategic direction for the project, but also support the activity through:

 • Supporting Auckland's Vision Zero programme, ensuring the transport system is safer by eliminating harm.

-• Enabling interventions that improve safety by improving passenger safety and security.
+• Enabling interventions that improve safety through improvements in passenger safety and security

-• Ensuring our transport system contributes to liveable cities and towns by providing people with good travel options.
-This requires all parts of the transport system, including roads, rail, public transport, and walking and cycling routes to work together.
+• Ensuring transport system contributes to liveable cities and towns by providing people with good travel options.
+This requires all parts of the transport system, be it roads, rail, public transport, and walking and cycling routes, to work together.

-• Identifying investments in the rail system that will lead to delivering infrastructure and services, at the right time, to the right level, and at the best cost.
+• By identifying investments in the rail system that will lead to delivering the right infrastructure and services, at the right time, to the right level, and at the best cost.

 • Supporting the implementation of the City Rail Link opening.